How to Polish Pontoons for a Mirror Finish (And make it last!)

 Just about every pontooner who does this job uses Shark Hide.
 For some pontoon boat owners, this is step #1 before they ever put a new boat in the water.

-The Shark Hide will come with instructions, but it’s very vague on how much to mix of the solution with water.
-Most of the pontooners choose about 3 parts water to 1 part shark hide.
+Shark Hide comes with instructions, but it's very vague on how much to mix of the solution with water.
+Most pontooners choose about 3 parts water to 1 part Shark Hide.
+Other brands of marine metal protectant include: Better Boat Marine Metal Polish Seal-Brite, Marine 31 and Star Brite.